Local buses are better than you think

 Rural buses are under threat because of cutbacks in the Council grant for rural routes.
 West Sussex County Council had to cut £2 million from their bus subsidy budget a few years back, and undertook a consultation to get peoples’ views.
 With your help, we put in over 400 submissions from the Steyning area underlining how strongly people feel about this issue.
 This helped delay the cuts, but they’ve gone through now so bus companies are having to make some hard decisions on what’s commercially viable.

 The good news is that Brighton and Hove buses have agreed to continue running their No 2 service to Brighton on a commercial basis, at least for now.
 Mike Best from the bus company said “We looked at whether we could carry on with the service, and decided we could, if the people who campaigned for the bus to be saved use it.”

 The Compass Buses 100 to Horsham has survived, too, with hourly services on weekdays and Saturdays (not Sundays) serving Pulborough, Billingshurst and Burgess Hill.
 The 106 to Henfield and Worthing is also hanging in there for the moment with a reduced timetable.
-They run two services a day on Tuesdays, Wednesdays and Fridays.
+They run one service a day on Tuesdays, Wednesdays and Fridays.
 Click the links above to see the latest timetables.